dimdenGD/ultimate-express/README.md

 ## Difference from similar projects

-Currently, there's 2 similar projects based on uWebSockets.js:
+Similar projects based on uWebSockets.js:

 - `hyper-express` - while having a similar API to Express, it's very far from being a drop-in replacement, and implements most of the functionality differently.
 This creates a lot of random quirks and issues, making the switch quite difficult.
 Built in middlewares are also very different.
 - `uwebsockets-express` - this library is closer to being a drop-in replacement, but: